 Application for studio privilege for Painting and Graphics students will consist of submitting three examples of work.
+Work must not be glass covered nor framed.
+Prints or paper drawings must be mounted and may be matted.
 Faculty approval in the form of a majority of those voting will be required for studio privilege.
-No student who has an incomplete record of registration lectures, or grades will be eligible for a Studio or BFA.
+No student who has an incomplete record of registration or grades will be eligible for a Studio or BFA.